laravel/docs/collections.md

 <a name="method-merge"></a>
 #### `merge()` {.collection-method}

 The `merge` method merges the given array or collection with the original collection.
-If a string key in the given items matches a string key in the original collection, the given items's value will overwrite the value in the original collection:
+If a string key in the given items matches a string key in the original collection, the given item's value will overwrite the value in the original collection:

     $collection = collect(['product_id' => 1, 'price' => 100]);